xrcouture/interoperability/README.md

 ## Intro

-Welcome to our GitHub profile!
-We are a digital fashion/ wearables platform that creates hyper-realistic 3D digital wearables which can be worn on avatars across multiple metaverse platforms and online games.
-We are proud to showcase some of our work on this page and invite you to collaborate with us!
+Hello and welcome to our GitHub profile!
+We are a team of passionate digital fashion/wearable creators and developers who have been working on this field for over 3 years.
+Our platform enables you to design and wear hyper-realistic 3D digital wearables on your avatars across multiple metaverse platforms and online games.
+We believe in the power of interoperability and collaboration, and that’s why we have spent more than a year inviting developers to join us in this exciting journey.
+On this page, you can find some of our amazing projects and learn how to get involved with us!

 <div>
   <img src="https://user-images.githubusercontent.com/122074866/234803309-861106ed-3cb5-4fbf-91b4-cbbf986ee3e4.png" width="100%"/>